 After these preparations, we define the transformation of $X^{ij}_\st{TT}$ through

 We now show that this tensor is TT with respect to the transformed metric $\bar g_{ij}$.
-The tracelessness is trivial because every traceless tensor wrt $g_{ij}$ is traceless also wrt $\bar g_{ij}$, and the two terms that comprise $X^{ij}_\st{TT}$ are separately traceless.
+The tracelessness is trivial because every traceless tensor w.r.t. $g_{ij}$ is traceless also w.r.t. $\bar g_{ij}$, and the two terms that comprise $X^{ij}_\st{TT}$ are separately traceless.
 The transversality is less obvious.
 It needs to hold with respect to the transformed covariant derivative $\bar \nabla_i$, which includes the transformed connection